Arthur's Seat: Mythology

 Arthur's Seat is often mentioned as one of the possible locations for Camelot, the legendary castle and court of the Romano-British warrior-chief, King Arthur.

 Tradition has it that it was at the foot of Arthur's Seat, covered by the forest of Drumselch, that Scotland's 12th-century king David I encountered a stag while out hunting.
 Having fallen from his horse and about to be gored, he had a vision of a cross appearing between the animal's antlers, before it inexplicably turned away, leaving him unharmed.
 David, believing his life had been spared through divine intervention, founded Holyrood Abbey on the spot.
 The burgh arms of the Canongate display the head of the stag with the cross framed by its antlers.

 The slopes of the hill facing Holyrood are where young girls in Edinburgh traditionally bathe their faces in the dew on May Day to make themselves more beautiful.
 The poem "Caller Water" (fresh cool water), written by Robert Fergusson in 1773, contains the lines:

-In popular culture

-The location features in The Scottish Chiefs, a book written by Jane Porter, published in 1921.

-Arthur's Seat plays a prominent role in Scottish writer James Hogg's 1824 novel The Private Memoirs and Confessions of a Justified Sinner.
-Robert and George Colwan, two feuding brothers, are caught in a fog atop Arthur's Seat and witness what could be interpreted as a Brocken spectre, a strange phenomenon of the light, which causes George to believe that he is seeing a ghost.
-In the confusion, George nearly kills Robert, but they both escape to the bottom of the hill as the fog begins to clear.